 A restricted view ticket is a ticket that grants access into a seating area that has been deemed as having a restricted view of the court.
 The reason for the restriction could include being behind the umpires chair, broadcast camera, or any area that may have only a partial view of the court.
-These seats have been identified for the final two sessions and have been sold at a discounted rate to compensate for the quality of view.
+These seats have been identified and sold at a discounted rate to compensate for the quality of view.
 You will be told at the time of purchase if you are purchasing a restricted view ticket.

 Q. What makes up a Family Pass?

-A family pass consists of two adults and two children or one adult and three children.
-Family passes are available for Ken Rosewall Arena.
+A family pass consists of two adults and two children (14 and under) or one adult and three children.

 Q. Who is entitled to concession tickets?